sharontherese/sharon-kabel/content/post/seder/index.md

 ---

-This is the first post in an ongoing series, documenting assorted topics as they appear in Catholic Newspapers in the [Catholic News Archive](https://thecatholicnewsarchive.org/).
+This post is an exploration of seder meals as they appeared in the [Catholic News Archive](https://thecatholicnewsarchive.org/).
 How was the topic described?
 When did it peak in usage?
 Did its connotations or associations for Catholics change over time?

 ## Methods: Search terms